Exact and approximate inference in graphical models: variable elimination and beyond: Introduction

 \section{Introduction}

-Most real complex systems are made up or modeled by elementary objects that locally interact with each other.
-Graphical models ~\citep{B06,KF09,Murphy2012} are formed by variables linked to each other by stochastic relationships.
+Graphical models ~\citep{Lauritzen96,B06,KF09,barber2012,Murphy2012} are formed by variables linked to each other by stochastic relationships.
 They enable to model dependencies in possibly high-dimensional heterogeneous data and to capture uncertainty.
-Graphical models have been applied in a wide range of areas like image analysis, speech recognition, bioinformatics, ecology to name a few.
+Graphical models have been applied in a wide range of areas when elementary units locally interact with each other, like image analysis~\citep{Solomon2011}, speech recognition~\citep{baker2009}, bioinformatics~\citep{liu2009,maathuis2010,hohna2014} and ecology~\citep{illian2013,bonneau2014,carriger2016} to name a few.

 In real applications a large number of random variables with a complex dependency structure are involved.
-As a consequence, inference tasks such as the calculation of a normalization constant, a marginal distribution or the mode of the joint distribution are challenging.
-Three main approaches exist to evaluate such quantities for a given distribution $p$ defining a graphical model: $(a)$ compute them in an exact manner; $(b)$ use a stochastic algorithm to sample from the distribution $p$ to get (unbiased) estimates; $(c)$ derive an approximation of $p$ for which the exact calculation is possible.
-Even if appealing, exact computation on $p$ often leads to very time and memory consuming procedures, since the number of elements to store or elementary operations to perform increase exponentially with $n$ the number of random variables.
-The second approach is probably the most widely used by statisticians and modelers.
-Stochastic algorithms such as Monte-Carlo Markov Chains \citep[MCMC,][]{RC04}, Gibbs sampling~\citep{casella1992} and particle filtering~\citep{GSS93} have become standard tools in many fields of application using statistical models.
+As a consequence, inference tasks such as the calculation of a normalisation constant, of a marginal distribution or of the mode of the joint distribution can be challenging.
+Three main approaches exist to evaluate such quantities for a given distribution $\Pr$ defining a graphical model: $(a)$ compute them in an exact manner; $(b)$ use a stochastic algorithm to sample from the distribution $\Pr$ to get (unbiased) estimates; $(c)$ derive an approximation of $\Pr$ for which the exact calculation is possible.
+Even if appealing, exact computation on $\Pr$ can lead to very time and memory consuming procedures for large problems.
+The second approach is probably the most widely used by statisticians and modellers.
+Stochastic algorithms such as Monte-Carlo Markov Chains (MCMC) \citep{RC04}, Gibbs sampling~\citep{Geman84,casella1992} and particle filtering~\citep{GSS93} have become standard tools in many fields of application using statistical models.
 The last approach includes variational approximation techniques \citep{WaJ08}, which are starting to become common practice in computational statistics.
 In essence, approaches of type $(b)$ provide an approximate answer to an exact problem whereas approaches of type $(c)$ provide an exact answer to an approximate problem.